Pinterest Hidden Image

 👉 Explore even more chemistry experiments for kids here.

-Watch colors swirl and move in this classic magic milk experiment that explores soap, fat molecules, and surface tension.
+Watch colors swirl and move as you explore soap, fat molecules, and surface tension.

 Magic milk experiment with colorful swirling reactionsPin